apereo/cas/docs/cas-server-documentation/mfa/YubiKey-Authentication-Registration-JPA.md

 Support is enabled by including the following dependencies in the WAR overlay:

-{% include casmodule.html group="org.apereo.cas" module="cas-server-support-yubikey-jpa" %}
+{% include_cached casmodule.html group="org.apereo.cas" module="cas-server-support-yubikey-jpa" %}

-{% include casproperties.html properties="cas.authn.mfa.yubikey.jpa" %}
+{% include_cached casproperties.html properties="cas.authn.mfa.yubikey.jpa" %}

 The expected database schema that is automatically created and configured by CAS contains a single table as `YubiKeyAccount` with the following fields: